jplhomer/superflare/packages/superflare/docs/design.md

 Hey, Prisma exists and kinda dominates this space.
 Why would you want to learn a new ORM just to use Superflare?

 I don't blame ya.
-Plus, the fact that Superflare has weird commenty-things and colocates computer-generated code with your user-written models is a bit... weird.
+Plus, the fact that Superflare has weird conventions around migrations and types.
+So, yeah.

 ### Tension with Wrangler and Cloudflare's official roadmap